johanbrandhorst/blog/content/post/gogoproto.md

 1. The gRPC-Gateway [does not work with `gogo/protobuf` registered enums](https://github.com/grpc-ecosystem/grpc-gateway/issues/320).
 1. The default JSON marshaller used by the gRPC-Gateway is unable to marshal [non-nullable non-scalar fields](https://github.com/gogo/protobuf/issues/178).
+1. Recent versions (>v1.6.0) of the gateway by default import `golang/protobuf` generated field mask types which cause compilation errors.
 1. [A bug in the generator](https://github.com/grpc-ecosystem/grpc-gateway/issues/229)
    means generated files with _Well Known Types_ need post-generation corrections.